-Gaelic Games are contact sports.
-While collisions occur, they are not the primary focus of our games.
 The GAA has led the way in concussion awareness and education since the publication of the association's first statement on concussion in 2007.

 Since the publication of the most recent concussion management guidelines in 2013, extensive education has taken place at all levels of the association through various programmes and initiatives including seminars, workshops, information sheets, posters and an e-learning course available to players, members, administrators, referees and coaches.

-The GAA has been represented at a number of conferences on the subject including the 5th International Consensus Statement in Berlin in 2016.
-The recent Concussion Symposiums, held in Croke Park in 2016 and 2017 in association with Bon Secours Health System and UPMC International have also further increased awareness in relation to ongoing research and advances in treatment in this area.
+In 2016 and 2017 the Camogie Association was represented at the GAA Concussion Symposiums held in Croke Park in association with Bon Secours Health System and UPMC International.
+These events have helped to further increase awareness in relation to ongoing research and advances in treatment in this area.

 This document is intended as a master guideline to those involved in the sport and as an assistance to players, coaches, referee's and medics in understanding and managing suspected concussion at all levels of the game.
-In this document, the GAA reaffirms its position that if there are any signs leading to a suspicion of a concussion for a player, at any level or any age, the player should be removed immediately from play, and not return to action on the same day (the impact itself may on occasion be considered an indicator in this context, even in the absence of any immediate symptoms).
+In this document, the Camogie Association reaffirms its position that if there are any signs leading to a suspicion of a concussion for a player, at any level or any age, the player should be removed immediately from play, and not return to action on the same day (the impact itself may on occasion be considered an indicator in this context, even in the absence of any immediate symptoms).

-The player should be medically assessed and not return to full contact play without prior medical approval - If In Doubt, Sit Them Out.
-In fact, research has shown that by withdrawing a player from play immediately following a potential concussive impact, this reduced players' recovery time when compared with those who remained in games and required a longer spell out of action before making a full recovery.
+The player should be medically assessed and not return to full contact play without prior medical approval - "If In Doubt, Sit Them Out".
+In fact, research has shown that by withdrawing a player from play immediately following a potential concussive impact, this reduced the players' recovery time when compared with those who remained in games and required a longer spell out of action before making a full recovery.